spantaleev/matrix-docker-ansible-deploy/docs/container-images.md

-# Container Images used by the playbook
+# Container images used by the playbook

 This page summarizes the container ([Docker](https://www.docker.com/)) images used by the playbook when setting up your server.